General principles

 [3] Statistics | Eurostat (europa.eu) – Air emissions accounts by NACE Rev. 2 activity [env_ac_ainah_r2__custom_9344095] & Population on 1 January by age and sex [demo_pjan__custom_9344132]; Average of years 2020-2022; Data for Denmark, Estonia, Finland, Iceland, Latvia, Lithuania, Norway and Sweden

-Impacts describing the investments into electricity networks are expressed as kilometres of networks.
+Impacts describing the investments into electricity networks are expressed as kilometres of networks (for lending impacts only).
 This information is usually provided by the clients and for larger projects can be validated in public documentation (for instance, environmental impact assessments and permits).
 The number includes both distribution and transmission networks including overhead lines and underground cables.
-Both extension and replacement of existing cables is accounted for.
+Both extension and replacement of existing cables is accounted for where data is available from the client.

 Renewable energy connected to the grid is expressed as connected capacity (MW), or where feasible, as volume of transmitted energy (GWh/a).
-Greenhouse gas savings are reported only for projects where energy is saved or recovered directly within the system as such, not for indirect benefits arising from transmitted renewable energy.
+Greenhouse gas savings are reported only for projects with energy efficiency gains within the system as such, not for indirect benefits arising from transmitted renewable energy.

-Estimates for changes in transportation modes are expressed as transport kilometres for persons or tons of freight and the associated greenhouse gas savings assuming that equivalent fossil fuel-based transports are replaced.
+Estimates of changes in transportation modes, based on best efforts, are expressed in transport kilometers for passengers or tons of freight.
+The associated greenhouse gas savings are calculated assuming the replacement of equivalent fossil fuel-based transports.
 The transport estimates are based on modelling conducted by the client.
 To validate client data and/or when client data is not available, NIB uses the Network for Transport Measures database [4], or equivalent data sources for estimating greenhouse gas savings.

-Impacts for financed road infrastructure projects are expressed in kilometres of roads built/renewed.
+Impacts for financed road/tracks infrastructure projects are provided in kilometres of roads/tracks built/renewed.
 The length of the road is not adjusted based on the number of lanes or the type of the road.
 Therefore, the impact number includes various types of roads – from light traffic roads in smaller towns, pedestrian roads and bike lines to high intensity highways connecting large cities.

 Reduction of nutrient discharges due to upgraded wastewater treatment are based on comparison of nutrient load before and after investment, taking into account changes in treated wastewater flow and treatment efficiency.